-Founded in 2013, Patient Planning Services is the social enterprise for the Cancer Support Community.
+Founded in 2013, Patient Planning Services (PPS) is the social enterprise for the Cancer Support Community.
 PPS works with patients, health care providers, and community organizations to provide distress screening and other assessments on a digital platform that allows for both dynamic and static resource allocation in real time and triage of high-acuity patients while meeting accreditation standards.